welschmoor/instaclone-front/README.md

 - create skeleton

+- add default description for photo caption

+- fix heroku not showing a user directly (direct url)

+- create delete account functionality

+- ask someone about the real-time updates (cache and whatnot)

 ## Functionality
 You can
+- register/login (authentication using JWT tokens)
-- upload images
+- upload images, edit image description
+- add/remove comments on videos
 - edit profile avatar
 - follow/unfollow users
-- authentication using JWT tokens
-- personal feed with pictures from people you are following
+- create your personalized feed with picturs from people (or dogs) you follow